Grapes

 • Palate: light- to medium-bodied, bright acidity, mineral edge, crisp finish

-• Amber versions: gentle tannin, herbal notes (sage, chamomile), slightly saline
+• Amber versions: gentle tannin, herbal notes (sage, chamomile), and subtle salinity

 Regions